-(23) The annular pressures of the well shall be reported to the Division annually.
+(23) The annular pressures of the well shall be reported to the Division annually, unless it has been demonstrated to the Division's satisfaction that there are no voids in the annular space.
 It shall be immediately reported to the Division if annular pressure exceeds 70% of the API rated minimum internal yield or collapse strength of casing, or if surface casing pressures exceed a pressure equal to: 0.70 times 0.433 times the true vertical depth of the surface casing shoe (expressed in feet).